dumlutimuralp/antrea-packet-walks/part_c/README.md

 Basically Kube Services chain "KUBE-SVC-EKL7ZEFK3VFJKKGJ" applies destination NAT on flows destined to backendsvc service IP and picks either backend1 pod or backend2 pod as the destination.
 This is typical kube-proxy managed, iptables driven "ClusterIP" type of Kubernetes service functionality which is providing distributed load balancing for flows within a Kubernetes cluster.

+- "-t nat" pulls the NAT table
+- "-L" lists all the rules in the given table
+- "-n" displayes IP address and port numbers (rather than hostnames and service names)

 <pre><code>
 vmware@worker1:~$ sudo iptables -t nat -L -n
 Chain PREROUTING (policy ACCEPT)